cloudant/CDTDatastore/doc/replication-policies.md

 Configure your replications following the guidance in the [Replication guide](replication.md).

-Note however, that in the following example we'll use the `startWithError:taskGroup:` method of `CDTReplicator` instead of `startWithError:` so that we can batch the replication tasks and wait for the completion of all of them.
+Note however, that in the following example we'll use the `startWithTaskGroup:error:` method of `CDTReplicator` instead of `startWithError:` so that we can batch the replication tasks and wait for the completion of all of them.